-For trade and other receivables, and advances to related parties, the Group applies a simplified approach and general approach, respectively, in calculating ECL.
-The Group recognizes a loss allowance based management's adopted policy on ECL at the end of each reporting period.
+For trade and other receivables, the Group applies a simplified approach in calculating ECL.
 The ECL on these financial assets are estimated using a provision matrix based on the Group's historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment, including time value of money where appropriate.